Since 2011, two parallel systems have existed in Estonia for the taxation of personal investment income:

 - the child’s account contains taxable profit or a loss, which you want to carry forward to the next year;

 - tax free revenue (for example, Estonian dividends) in the child’s account exceeds EUR 6000.

 Thus, it is not necessary to declare the child’s investments using the ordinary system in the event that no sales transactions are performed during the year, no money is received from abroad, and the income is below EUR 6000.

 When using an investment account, the child’s account should be declared annually.

 On its homepage, the Tax and Customs Board has prepared a precise overview of individuals who must submit an income tax return.

-An income tax report can be opened by a child or their parent, by logging in to the LHV Internet Bank and selecting the child’s role.
+An income tax report can be requested by a child or their parent, by logging in to the LHV internet bank and selecting the child’s role.
 The tax report will open in the section “Assets and Liabilities” → “Tax report”.
-After checking the data, copy it to the corresponding tables in the Tax and Customs Board’s income tax return and submit the return.
+After checking the data, copy it to the corresponding tables in the child’s income tax return in the e-MTA and submit the return there.

-The child’s parent can create a password for the child, if they move in their Internet Bank to the child’s account and select in the section “Information and Settings” → “Password management”.
-The child’s username is located in the section “Information and Settings” → “Data”.
+The child’s parent can create a password for the child, if they move in their internet bank to the child’s account and select in the section “Information and Settings” → “Password management”.
+The child’s username can be found in the section “Information and Settings” → “Data”.